dtoconnor/UCL_DWave_Summer_School/README.md

   <img align="centre" src="https://render.githubusercontent.com/render/math?math=H_{Ising} = \sum_{ij} J_{ij} \sigma^z_i \sigma^z_j %2B \sum_i h_i \sigma_i^z" />
  </p>

 Where h and J are the spin bias and couplings respectively.
-Using Python and the D-Wave 2000Q quantum annealer, this repository looks at error correction of ASCII messages sent over a noisy channel, and the physics of the D-Wave 2000Q.
+Using Python and the D-Wave 2000Q quantum annealer, this repository looks at error correction of ASCII messages sent over a noisy channel, and the physics of the quantum annealing.

 ## Setup
 To complete all tasks in this repo, copy and paste the following links into your browser, logging into to each of the services: